Welcome toSan Vicente Park

 The Vision

-What if Central Los Angeles could have a new park, 3.2 miles long?
+What if Central Los Angeles could have a new park, 30+ acres and 3+ miles long?
 That’s the vision for San Vicente Park, a replacement for much of the significant public land currently devoted to San Vicente Boulevard.
-With the upcoming proposed Metro Crenshaw Line Northern Extension, a re-imagining of mobility and recreation will become available to reconsider public space for more vibrant communities.
+With the newly opened Metro D-Line and the approved K-Line Northern Extension, a re-imagining of mobility and recreation will become available to reconsider public space for more vibrant communities.

 Project Summary